 The Champaign County Greenways & Trails Plan is an effort coordinated by the Regional Planning Commission with local agencies to develop the county greenways and trails system.
 In 2011, RPC received a grant from the Illinois Department of Transportation to update the 2004 plan.
 The update, titled Active Choices, is designed to provide guidance and a framework to ensure Champaign County’s desire to create a bikeable, walkable, and environmentally aware and active community.

-In February 2016, existing greenways & trails maps for Champaign, Urbana, Savoy, and Mahomet were updated.
+In June 2022, existing greenways & trails maps for Champaign, Urbana, Savoy, Mahomet, Rantoul, and St. Joseph were updated.

 What are Greenways & Trails?